 - Data accuracy

 The Survey of Labour and Income Dynamics (SLID) complements traditional survey data on labour market activity and income with an additional dimension: the changes experienced by individuals over time.
 At the heart of the survey's objectives is the understanding of the economic well-being of Canadians: what economic shifts do individuals and families live through, and how does it vary with changes in their paid work, family make-up, receipt of government transfers or other factors?
-The survey's longitudinal dimension makes it possible to see such concurrent and often related events.

 The survey data are used by federal (Human Resources and Skills Development Canada, Finance, Canada Mortgage and Housing Corporation , etc.) and provincial departments to formulate social policies and programs.
 Non-government organizations, private consultant firms and academics also use SLID data to do research to support their positions and to lobby governments for social changes.
 Individuals and families can use the data to compare their earnings and income situations with those of similar types of family compositions.